newmips/newmips/README.md

 # Newmips

-Newmips is a computer aided software that enable to create your own NodeJS applications talking to a Bot.
+Newmips is a computer aided software that enable to create NodeJS applications with a ChatBot.
 It is released under AGPL V3 license.
+Official Website is : <a href="http://www.newmips.com">www.newmips.com</a>

+<br><br>

 #############################
 ## Installation instructions #
 #############################

-Unzip downloaded archive in your working directory.
+Unzip downloaded archive in your working directory.<br>
 <code>tar -zxvf newmips_v2.0.tar.gz</code>

-Execute the following instructions logged as root or with admin privileges on your computer:
+Execute the following instructions logged as root or with admin privileges on your computer:<br>
 <code>cd working_directory/newmips<br>
 ./install.sh</code>

+<br><br>

 ##################
 ## Prerequisites  #